alamin-cse44/blog-project-server/README.md

 - lint, use to check the warnings / error
 - lint:fix , use for auto fixing
 - prettier, use for check and fix the extra gap.

+### For the deployement I have created the vercel.json file.
+In this file, I have added the public credentials.
+I have deployed my server in vercel with vercel cli